Lorenzo Ma'afu: Early life

 Born in New Zealand, before moving to Australia.
-Ma'afu played his junior football for the East Hills Bulldogs in Australia before being signed by the Bulldogs RLFC.
+Ma'afu played his junior football for the East Hills Bulldogs in Australia before being signed by Canterbury.

 Canterbury-Bankstown

-In Round 9 of the 2008 NRL season he made his NRL debut for the Bulldogs against the Penrith Panthers.
+In round 9 of the 2008 NRL season he made his NRL debut for the Canterbury-Bankstown Bulldogs against the Penrith Panthers.
+He made one further appearance for Canterbury which came in round 12 against Melbourne which Canterbury lost 46-0.

 Ipswich Jets

 In 2009, he joined the Ipswich Jets in the Intrust Super Cup.

 2012-14

 At the start of 2012, Ma'afu was close to joining NRL club, the Manly-Warringah Sea Eagles but nothing eventuated as Sea Eagles recruitment manager, Noel Cleal, who wanted to sign him, went to the Canterbury-Bankstown Bulldogs before anything was finalized.
 Ma'afu was invited to do pre-season training with the Gold Coast Titans.

 In June 2012, Ma'afu was invited to come down for a week to train with the Newcastle Knights at the request of Knights coach Wayne Bennett in order to possibly gain a contract.

-In September 2012, Ma'afu signed a 2-year contract with the Parramatta Eels.
+In September 2012, Ma'afu signed a two-year contract with the Parramatta Eels.